Is there anything more annoying than beard dandruff?

 The bottom line here?

-Both sides are right, or at least they’re not wrong (which is a different thing, trust us).
+Both sides are right, or at least they’re not wrong (which is a different thing, trust us) when it comes to knowing how to get rid of beard dandruff.

 What works for one person won’t for the next, so don’t be scared to experiment a little.